 Numa Pompilius was born in 753 BCE He was the second legendary king of Rome, after Romulus.
 He was a Sabina native from the town of Cures.
 The emergence of most of Rome’s political and religious institutions is attributed to him.
 Ruled from 715 to 673 BCE

-According to Plutarch, the monarch’s first ordinance was to disband the 300 personal guard, called “Celeres,” which protected Romulus.
+According to Plutarch, the monarch’s first ordinance was to disband the 300 personal guards, called “Celeres,” which protected Romulus.
 This gesture is interpreted in various ways, but it can be considered a signal for the coming time of peace.
-One of his next orders was the commission to build the temple of Janus, the gates of which were closed in times of peace and opened in times of armed conflict, so that troops could pass through the building and receive blessing.
-The building was erected on the Argiletum road.
+One of his next orders was the commission to build the temple of Janus, the gates of which were closed in times of peace and opened in times of armed conflict so that troops could pass through the building and receive blessings.
+The building was erected on Argiletum road.
 The doors of the temple were locked throughout Numa’s reign.

 Another belief ordinance was the introduction of the Terminus’ cult, the god of boundaries.
 By worshipping this deity, Numa achieved that the Romans respected the boundaries of their possessions and did not violate the law.
 Thus, during the reign of Numa, peace reigned.
 The ruler “civilized” the Romans, whose city-state grew up in the wars in Romulus’ day.